FAQs for "Adding a Risk Management Report"

 3. What information is required to create a Risk Management Report?

-• Report Number: A unique identifier for the report.
+Report Number: Unique identifier for the report.

-• Owner: The individual responsible for managing the report.
+Owner: Individual responsible for managing the report.

-• Item/Part: The product or process being assessed for risk.
+Item/Part: Product or process being assessed.

 4. How do I assign a Report Number for the Risk Management Report?